 The Vaquero is a great bike for someone like me, who can handle the power and size of a heavier bike and who wants all the gizmos and luxuries a V-twin tourer comes with but prefers the look of a chopped bagger.

 Specs at a Glance: 2011/2012 Kawasaki Vulcan 1700 Vaquero

 Riders who are in the market for a luxury tourer will want to look at the Kawasaki Vaquero.
 The price is less than that of comparable luxury tourers, especially considering all you get with this motorcycle.
 But note that this is a big bike, so only experienced riders should consider this motorcycle.

-Tricia Szulewski has maintained the woman rider’s perspective in RoadBike magazine since 1999.
+About the Author Tricia Szulewski has maintained the woman rider’s perspective in RoadBike magazine since 1999.
 As the magazine’s art director and staff writer, Tricia feels incredibly fortunate to have a career combining both her passions—art and motorcycles.
-She is an MSF instructor and logs thousands of miles each year on anything that shows up in the company stable.
+She is an MSF instructor and logs thousands of miles each year on anythinear on anything that shows up in the company stable.
 You can find some of Tricia’s bike reviews, adventures, product evaluations and more at RoadBikeMag.com.